ClassicPress-research/cp-ssl-fix/README.md

 ### Provide the option to switch to insecure requests for a few minutes

-If the expired certificate is also present in your web server's system certificate bundle then this will not work.
+If the expired certificate is also present in your web server's system certificate bundle then the above method will not work.
 Your web server will need to be upgraded (to a more recent version of PHP and/or the cURL extension for PHP) or reconfigured (to remove the expired certificate from your system's certificate store).
 Until that is done, the only other option is to disable certificate verification entirely for external requests.
 This is dangerous, so the plugin provides a button to enable this mode for 3 minutes to allow you to complete critical maintenance tasks like upgrades.

 <img src="https://forums.classicpress.net/uploads/default/original/2X/e/e64c2fa6a4964da9fb9ee356482c3d8c7903378f.png">

-The real fix is to upgrade/reconfigure the webserver, but this can help get upgrades and other tasks unblocked in the meantime.
+Again, the real fix is to upgrade/reconfigure the webserver, but this can help get upgrades and other tasks unblocked in the meantime.

 ## More technical details